Radiative generation of chiral vector operators in $b\to s \nu\bar{\nu}$ transition: Systematic Classification: from topologies to models

 \section{Systematic Classification: from topologies to models}

-We begin our analysis by systematically classifying the possible one-loop realization of the dimension-six operators $\mathcal{O}_V^{L}$ and $\mathcal{O}_V^{R}$ defined in Eq.~\eqref{eq:LowOp}.
-A central requirement of our framework is that the one-loop contribution is the leading one, and therefore any tree-level realization of these effective operators shall be absent.
+In this work, our primary focus is on the radiative generation of the relevant effective operators.
+To systematically isolate and evaluate these loop-level effects, our phenomenological analysis proceeds under the working assumption that they provide the dominant new physics contribution.
 This condition can be naturally enforced in various models through the imposition of a discrete or flavor symmetry in a manner analogous to established models of radiative neutrino mass generation (see e.g., Refs.~\cite{Yao:2018ekp,CentellesChulia:2019xky,Li:2022chc}).
 As the introduction of such symmetries is a standard technique in model-building, we proceed with the assumption that a suitable symmetry can always be implemented to forbid the tree-level contributions.
 Consequently, we will not specify the exact symmetry structure for each case but will instead focus on the general classification of all valid one-loop model structures.

 Our classification scheme is built upon a hierarchy of concepts~\cite{CentellesChulia:2019xky}, which we define as follows: \begin{itemize} \item \textbf{Topology}: We define a \textit{topology} as the underlying graphical structure of a Feynman diagram, abstracting from the physical properties of the particles involved.
 It is defined solely by its vertices and their connectivity, without consideration for the Lorentz nature or quantum numbers of the fields.